– Kevin Love

 *Slide 1

-As discussed in the teacher training, remember to make the suggested language below authentic to yourself and meaningful for your students.
+As discussed in the training, remember to make the suggested language below authentic to yourself and meaningful for your students.

 * Slide 2